Global Brand Reputation: Why Control Is a Myth

 Build (and keep) real press relationships.
 Have 2–3 journalists you trust and who trust you.
 When crisis hits, they’ll help amplify your side of the story.

-Create a “message map” and revisit it yearly.
+Create a message map and revisit it yearly.
 This one-pager outlines your top three messages and supporting facts.
-Share it across staff, board, partner, anyone who might represent your brand.
+Share it across staff, board, partner, anyone who might represent your brand, and train them on using the map.

 Train like it matters, because it does.
 Run crisis simulations at least once a year.
-If you do not have an in-house plan, bring in a consultant on retainer who can activate immediately.
+If you do not have in-house capacity, bring in a consultant with expertise in crisis response and crisis drills.

 Remember your extended team.
 Your board, volunteers, even alumni and retirees are seen as extensions of your brand.
 Prepare them too.